microsoft/DataStreamerDevPortal/works.md

 Data that is entered into the active range in the Data Out worksheet is packaged in CSV format and sent to the connected device or app.

 ## Settings
 Sets the parameters for the Data In and Data Out ranges and user settings.
-For more information go here.
+For more information go [here](){:target="_blank"}.

 ## Advanced Window
 Use the Advanced Window to manage device settings, view the serial data console, or to change global user settings.
-For more information go here.
+For more information go [here](){:target="_blank"}.

 ***
 ### Navigation